jon-jacky/Piety/samples/ed.md

 [http://plan9.bell-labs.com/sys/doc/sam/sam.html](http://plan9.bell-labs.com/sys/doc/sam/sam.html)
 and [http://sam.cat-v.org/](http://sam.cat-v.org/).

-**ed** can run as a standalone program, but is intended to run in an interactive Python session.
-Here is a brief example:
+**ed** can run as a standalone program: *python ed.py*.
+But *ed* is intended to run in an interactive Python session.
+Here is a brief
+example:

     >>> from ed import *
     >>> ed()